Our service now covers areas all across Canada

 If you have hardwood flooring, be ready to clean up puddles right away to prevent the planks from staining or deformation.
 Harder kinds of wood like oak or mahogany will stand their ground more steadily around dogs.
 Place rugs or other floor coverings on high traffic areas.

 Similarly, wall-to-wall carpeting and pets don’t always mix well.
 Carpeting offers lots of good options for napping areas and provides non-slip surfaces, especially for older dogs with joint problems.
 However, carpets can be tougher to clean.
-If you really prefer this option, try matching the colour of your carpet to your pet’s fur and choose a stain-resistant low-pile type of carpet.
+If you really prefer this option, try matching the colour of your carpet to your pet’s fur.

 If you can’t resist using silk and other delicate fabrics, reserve those for curtains and other areas of the home that your dog can’t reach.